 Formed in 1993, Media Partners offers training on subjects including anti-harassment, building inclusion, and leadership development.
 Media Partners hired a new CEO in 2016 and the company has since redoubled its efforts to scale up its offerings.

-Anti-harassment training from Media Partners costs $11.50 per employee per year.
-The company is focused on providing employees exceptionally high-quality training content and has won several awards in the past.
+Anti-harassment training from Media Partners costs $1,150 per year for up to 100 users.
+The company is focused on providing employees with exceptionally high-quality training content and has won several awards in the past.
 Media Partners’ training is designed to be relatable for employees and uses real-world scenarios to teach about a variety of topics ranging from overcoming unconscious bias to standing up to bullying.

 Compliance Training Group is a division of Employers Choice, which was founded in 2002.
 The company provides training programs on such topics as diversity, sensitivity, conflict resolution, and ethics in the workplace.